-All school staff are able to undertake first aid training if they would like to.
+All school staff can undertake first aid training if they would like to.

 8. Monitoring arrangements

 This document will be reviewed every year but may be reviewed and updated more frequently if necessary.

 It will be reviewed by the Governing Body and approved by the Chair of Governors at every review.